petershin/liferay-learn/docs/dxp/latest/en/process-automation/workflow/designing-and-managing-workflows/workflow-designer/configuring-workflow-actions-and-notifications.md

 1. Enter a message in the _Template_ field:
     * `Your submission was rejected by ${userName}, please modify and resubmit.`

+   See [Workflow Notification Template Variables](../../developer-guide/workflow-notification-template-variables.md) to learn about the injected template variables.

 1. Select the Notification Type(s):

     * Email